omryr/draftjs-md-converter/readme.md

 # Draft.js to Markdown to Draft.js converter

-Converts rich text content between Draft.js blocks and Markdown.
+Converts rich text content between Draft.js blocks and Markdown forked from draftjs-md-converter to support video embed from youtube and vimeo (at the moment).

-## Reasoning and background

-This library exists because I needed a highly customisable rich text editor which posts to an external API in Markdown.
-[Draft.js](https://facebook.github.io/draft-js/) to the rescue!
-It provides the editor state but, alas, doesn't ship with any sort of conversion to or from markdown.
-So, I've written my own.

-## Installation

 ```
-npm install draftjs-md-converter
+npm i draftjs-md-converter-support-video
 ```

 ## Support